UPDATE 1: I got a tweet from David Allen, the GTD author himself, saying my home office was “Very Cool” – made my day

 Before I delve into the details, I want to make a few comments.

-First, although I’m a Cisco employee, Cisco does not compensate me for mentioning any Cisco products in this post (on that note, and as applicable to this entire blog, all the comments made by me are my own views and not those of Cisco).
+First, although I’m a Cisco employee, Cisco does not compensate me for mentioning any Cisco products used in my home office (on that note, and as applicable to this entire blog, all the comments made by me are my own views and not those of Cisco).

-Second, I’ve included links to the products I own so that you won’t have to waste time researching for them if you like them (disclosure – some of those are affiliate links).
+Second, I’ve included links to the home office products I own so that you won’t have to waste time researching for them if you like them (disclosure – some of those are affiliate links).

 The photo above is of my newly-minted home office.
 The numbers in the picture refer to the tips below (so you might want open the picture in a new window so you view it in full-size as you read through).